ChartAttack: Testing the Vulnerability of LLMs to Malicious Prompting in Chart Generation: Misleader-generator module: Prompt details

 \section{Misleader-generator module: Prompt details}

 Figure \ref{fig:misleader_generator_prompt} presents the task prompt provided to the MLLM in the Misleader-generator module of ChartAttack.
 The prompt begins by assigning the model a specific role and providing overall task instructions.
 It then details a multi-step procedure for generating misleading variations of charts, including vertical bar charts, horizontal bar charts, and line charts.
 This includes guidance on selecting applicable techniques, modifying chart JSON annotations at different levels of complexity, and reasoning about contextual plausibility.
-The prompt also defines all allowable misleaders, provides examples of minimal annotation modifications for each, and finally describes the expected output format, including how to produce a plausible but incorrect answer.
+Compatibility between misleaders and chart types is explicitly defined following the taxonomy of \citep{lo2022misinformed} (see Table \ref{tab:misleading_definitions}), and the prompt is therefore chart-type-specific, including only misleaders applicable to the given chart type; the context is further defined by the dataset and retrieved examples, avoiding incompatible or ill-defined manipulations.
+The prompt also enforces minimal modifications, referring to changes only in the annotation fields strictly required to apply a misleader without altering unrelated data or visual properties, which isolates the effects of the misleader and enables controlled perturbations via a rule-based system.
+Finally, the prompt describes the expected output format, including how to produce a plausible but incorrect answer, and specifies that misleading answers are validated using a consistency filter (Section \ref{sec:filtering}), where numeric answers must exhibit low variance and textual answers must converge to a majority identical response; the final misleading answer is obtained via averaging or majority vote, under the assumption that consistent incorrect responses across models are induced by the applied misleader.